BikoNdabwunze/Android-Farmer/README.md

 This app is made up of two parts.
 The Field and The Stock.
 It contains a table for both parts inside a database.

 ### Field
 In here the farmer adds all the fruits and vegetable he planted inside the app.
-He can see them in a list, edit them, delete them and add them to the dtock
+He can see them in a list, edit them, delete them and add them to the stock

 ### Stock
 In the stock, the farmer can keep track of all the crops he's picked.
-He can track ,update and delete them like the field, but thes crops have more propretie relate to their shipping, such as their price and expiry date.
+He can track ,update and delete them like the field, but thes crops have more properties relate to their shipping, such as their price and expiry date.